DSGuille/financial_engineering/pipeline_project/README.md

 Most statistical models rely on the assumption that the underlying process is stationary.
 A common approach to achieve stationarity is differencing.
 However, this transformation often produces a time series that exhibits very low serial correlation with the original one.
 As a result, although stationarity is attained, a substantial amount of memory is lost, which undermines predictive performance in most practical applications.

 To address this limitation, fractional differentiation can be applied, allowing the differencing order $d$ to take non-integer values.
-By selecting an optimal $d$—defined as the smallest value of d for which the null hypothesis of a unit root in the Augmented Dickey-Fuller (ADF) test can be rejected—one can achieve stationarity while preserving a significant degree of memory from the original series.
+By selecting an optimal $d$—defined as the smallest value of $d$ for which the null hypothesis of a unit root in the Augmented Dickey-Fuller (ADF) test can be rejected—one can achieve stationarity while preserving a significant degree of memory from the original series.

 Fractional differentiation generalizes the classical differencing used in time series analysis.
 Instead of requiring the differencing order $d$ to be an integer, it allows $d$ to take real values.